Vrenz Bleijenbergh

-Vrenz Bleijenbergh (born 14 October 2000) is a Belgian professional basketball player for Filou Oostende of the BNXT League.
+Vrenz Paul M. Bleijenbergh (born 14 October 2000) is a Belgian professional basketball player for Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).

 Early life and youth career

-Bleijenbergh started playing basketball by the age of four with his local club Ticino Merksem.
-He played the point guard position even though he was tall enough to be a power forward.
+Bleijenbergh was born in Brasschaat, Belgium.
+He started playing basketball by the age of four with his local club Ticino Merksem.
+He played the point guard position in the youth divisions even though he was tall enough to be a power forward.

 Professional career

 Antwerp Giants (2018–2021)

 In October 2018, Bleijenbergh signed a long-term professional contract with the Antwerp Giants.
 He turned down college offers from Arizona, Texas Tech and UCLA, among others.
 Bleijenbergh left secondary school to focus on basketball.
 He declared for the 2019 NBA draft before withdrawing.
 In the 2020–21 season, Bleijenbergh became a regular starter with the Antwerp Giants.
 He was named Pro Basketball League Rising Star at the end of the season.

 On 1 June 2021, Bleijenbergh declared for the 2021 NBA draft but went undrafted.

 Real Betis (2021–2022)

 On 10 August 2021, Bleijenbergh signed with Real Betis of the Spanish Liga ACB.
-On 7 February 2022, he terminated his contract with Real Betis.
+On 7 February 2022, he terminated his contract with the team.

 Windy City Bulls (2022)

-On 26 February 2022, Bleijenbergh was acquired off waivers by the Windy City Bulls.
+On 26 February 2022, Bleijenbergh was acquired by the Windy City Bulls of the NBA G League.
+He appeared in three games to finish the 2021–22 NBA G League season.

+Bleijenbergh joined the Phoenix Suns for the 2022 NBA Summer League.

-Oostende (2022–present)
+Oostende (2022–2023)

-On 1 August 2022, he signed with Filou Oostende of the BNXT League.
-On 17 September, Bleijenbergh scored 12 points in his Oostende debut during the 2022 BNXT Supercup, which the team won over Heroes Den Bosch.
+On 1 August 2022, Bleijenbergh signed with Filou Oostende of the BNXT League.
+On 17 September, he scored 12 points in his Oostende debut during the 2022 BNXT Supercup, which the team won over Heroes Den Bosch.
+He was the 2023 Belgian League Finals MVP.

-Long Island Nets

-On 12 November 2022, Bleijenbergh's NBA G League rights were traded to the Long Island Nets in exchange for Marcus Zegarowski.
+Yukatel Merkezefendi (2023–2025)

+On 26 July 2023, Bleijenbergh signed with Yukatel Merkezefendi of the Basketbol Süper Ligi (BSL).
+He averaged 8.1 points, 6.8 rebounds, 3.3 assists and 1.6 steals per game in 2023–24.
+He re-signed with the team on 18 July 2024.

+On 9 July 2025, Bleijenbergh signed with the South East Melbourne Phoenix of the Australian National Basketball League (NBL) for the 2025–26 season.
+He was released by the Phoenix on 16 September, prior to the start of the regular season.
+Bleijenbergh played for the Adelaide 36ers at the Pavlos Giannakopoulos Tournament.

+On November 13, 2025, he signed Yukatel Merkezefendi of the Basketbol Süper Ligi (BSL) and completed his return.